ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   level of unguessability provided by the underlying entropy.
   The increment value MAY be one when the number of UUIDs generated in a particular period of time is important and guessability is not an issue.
-However, it SHOULD NOT be used by implementations that favor unguessiblity, as the resulting values are easily guessable.
+However, it SHOULD NOT be used by implementations that favor unguessablity, as the resulting values are easily guessable.

 The following sub-topics cover topics related solely with creating reliable